kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 To mitigate this risk, we suggest the following measures:
 - The [beta version](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/28892) of the OTTL library will be used in the OTel Collector to ensure that the library is stable and reliable.
-- New Versions of OTTL with Breaking Changes: The breaking changes of the OTTL library are released with backward compatibility with following the process described [here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/coding-guidelines.md#breaking-changes), the backward compatibility provided via `feature gates`, those `feature gates` are available over several releases.
-This helps us adapt the changes and reduce the chance of widespread disruption.
-There is an exception breaking changes with public Go API, the breaking changes with public Go API most likely will not follow the process described [here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/coding-guidelines.md#breaking-changes).
-Since those changes are not end-user-faced changes and may require changes in our implementation uses the public API.
+- New Versions of OTTL with Breaking Changes: The breaking changes of the OTTL library are released with backward compatibility following the [breaking changes](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/coding-guidelines.md#breaking-changes) process.
+The backward compatibility is provided via `feature gates`.
+They are available in several releases.
+This helps us adapt to the changes and reduce the chance of widespread disruption.
+There are exceptional breaking changes with public Go API.
+These breaking changes most likely will not follow the breaking changes process.
+Since those changes are not end-user-faced, they may require changes in our implementation using the public API.
 - Thorough Testing: We will maintain strict version control of the OTTL library, ensuring that each update is thoroughly tested.
 Automated tests will validate that existing pipelines continue to work as expected.
 - Documentation: We will provide detailed documentation and practical examples of how to configure filter and transformation processors using OTTL expressions.
 - Community Support: We will actively engage with the OpenTelemetry community to address any issues or concerns that arise from using the OTTL library.